 What are the signs that you need to learn how to brush your teeth?

 The main sign will be bad breath or bleeding gums.
 Foul mouth breath can easily occur to those who don’t brush their teeth at all and those who do it poorly.
 As well as bad breath, you can notice a sticky substance covering the surface of your teeth (called plaque).
 If you still don’t act, plaque will become calculus or tarter.
 This is a yellowish, hardened substance that is difficult to remove with just your toothbrush and toothpaste.
 You might notice signs of early gum disease if you oral health is poor.
 This can lead to infections in the gums which is why the gums start bleeding which means it is time to go the dentist.
 But if you learn how to clean your mouth, the main outcome will be teeth and gums that are clean and healthy.
 It does not have to cost a lot or take a lot of time to learn good teeth cleaning techniques and you will appreciate the effort you took to not only keep your teeth healthy, but also white and clean.
-Ask us here at URBN Dental for any more tips for keeping your oral hygiene the best it can be.
+Ask us here at URBN Dental for any more tips for keeping your oral hygiene highly recommended it can be.

 Food that you eat does not all go into your stomach.
 A lot of small particles can get stuck in between your teeth, on their bases against the gums, or simply behind them at times.
 This food, if not brushed off, eventually degrades within the mouth, giving off a bad odor.
 Since this decomposition is happening because of bacteria, your mouth becomes a breeding colony for them.
 It is these bacteria that tend to give off the bad odor that might be coming from your mouth.